Queen Victoria Monument, Wellington: Creation

 Drury finished a model for the statue in 1902.
 The bronze statue was cast at the Morris Singer foundry in Frome, Somerset.
-Already experiencing large volumes of statue orders prior to the Queen's death, a posthumous rush in demand led to significant delays.
+Already experiencing large volumes of statue orders prior to the queen's death, a posthumous rush in demand led to significant delays.
 The foundry was unable to cast more than one Victoria statue at a time due to their large size.
-The decision was made to ship and unveil the Wellington statue without its commemorative bronze reliefs, as was done to the statue at Christchurch.
+The decision was made to ship and unveil the Wellington statue without its commemorative bronze reliefs, as was done with the statue at Christchurch.
 One of the bronze reliefs, Fine Arts, Literature, and Music, was exhibited at the London Royal Academy in 1904.

 The statue was transported to New Zealand aboard the SS Turakina of the New Zealand Shipping Company, reaching Wellington on 10 April 1905.
 It was installed at Post Office Square, near Queens Wharf in central Wellington.
-The statue was officially unveiled by Lord Plunket on 29 April 1905, alongside Premier Seddon and Wellington Mayor John Aitken.
+The statue was officially unveiled by Lord Plunket on 29 April 1905, in company with Premier Seddon and Wellington Mayor John Aitken.